UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_dardel.md

 tail ~/dardel_transfer.err
 ```

+???- question "For staff only"

     @Richel, need a screenshot of successful rsync command, as well as a failed one?

 If there are any errors you can either run `darsync gen` again and correct any mistakes you made and submit the new script file.